Bernese Mountain Dog Club Of Great Britain

 - Any member of the Committee failing to attend three consecutive meeting of the Committee, without a reasonable explanation, shall be deemed to have resigned.
 The Committee shall have power to co-opt members to replace those who have ceased to be members of the Committee with due regard to unsuccessful candidates at the last election.
 Those co-opted shall only hold office until the next General Meeting of the club at which an election of Officers and Committee takes places and must be proposed and seconded in the usual way.

 - The Hon.
-Secretary or deputy shall be required to summon and attend all meetings and keep the minutes of any such meeting in a proper Minute Book and to conduct the correspondence of the club.
+Secretary or deputy shall be required to summon and attend all meetings and keep the signed minutes of any such meeting in an appropriate accessible format and to conduct the correspondence of the club.

 - Should the Hon.
 Secretary or Hon.
-Treasurer resign from their positions during the first three months of their terms of office, nominations and a postal ballot of members will take place to elect replacements.
-Should these Officers resign their positions after the first three months of their term of office the Committee may appoint a temporary/acting Hon.
+Treasurer resign from their positions during their term of office the Committee may appoint a temporary/acting Hon.
 Secretary or Hon.
 Treasurer.
-At the subsequent election of officers, the acting Secretary or Treasurer must be proposed and seconded in the usual way.
+At the subsequent election of officers, the acting Secretary or Treasurer must be proposed and seconded in the usual way, if willing.

 - GENERAL MEETINGS: the financial year of the Club shall be from 1st January to 31st